-From Brittany on September 13th, 2011 in Green Remodeling
+From Dean Dowd on September 13, 2011 in Green Remodeling

 Eco-friendly homeowners don’t want to add waste to already-crowded landfills.
 Budget-smart homeowners don’t want to toss away costly items.
 Fortunately, there are ways to save money and help the planet, too.
 In fact, you can save by remodeling with what you already own.